CC-HIC/inspectEHR/README.md

 ## Usage

 A synthetic database with 1000 patients ships with inspectEHR for you to explore.
-Actual values are garbage, but everything is internally consistent.
+Actual values are garbage, but everything is logically consitent (e.g. patients discharge after they arrive).
 The code to produce a more comprehensive synthetic test database is found in `data-raw/write_synthetic_data.R`.
-We have skimmmed off the first 1000 patients so as to not make the synehtic database combersome.
+We have embedded the first 1000 patients so as to not make the synehtic database combersome.

 ``` r
 library(inspectEHR)